-The optimum temperature for incubation of chicken eggs is $37.5^{\circ}C$ (99°F) dry bulb temperature or $31.5^{\circ}C$ (88°F) wet bulb temperature.
+The optimum temperature for incubation of chicken eggs is 37.5°C (99°F) dry bulb temperature or 31.5°C (88°F) wet bulb temperature.
 Embryos will tolerate temperatures lower than this, but embryonic development will be slower.
 In contrast, the developing embryo is very sensitive to high temperatures.
-Embryos from 1-5 days of incubation are very sensitive to heat and will not survive exposure to temperatures of $40-43^{\circ}C$.
-Five-day-old embryos will be killed by temperatures of $45-47^{\circ}C$.
+Embryos from 1-5 days of incubation are very sensitive to heat and will not survive exposure to temperatures of 40-43°C. Five-day-old embryos will be killed by temperatures of 45-47°C.

-- 1. Turn on the incubator and allow it to warm before it is to be used.
+- 1. Turn on the incubator and allow it to warm before use.
 Eggs awaiting inoculation should be stored in a clearly marked incubator, separate from inoculated eggs. - 2.
 Place eggs carefully into the incubator racks with the blunt end uppermost.
 The air sac is located at the blunt end of the egg. - 3.
 Arrange the eggs into rows, using pieces of polystyrene or paper to fill the gaps between rows if necessary.
-Wedge eggs into the racks so that they will not roll during incubation. - 4.
-Fit the incubator racks into position in the incubator.
+Wedge eggs into the racks so that they will not roll during incubation.

-- 5. Ensure that the temperature of the incubator is 37.5°C and humidity is 60-65%.
+- 4. Fit the incubator racks into position in the incubator. - 5.
+Ensure that the temperature of the incubator is 37.5°C and humidity is 60-65%.
 In some incubators the humidity is regulated by placing a dish of water at the bottom of the incubator, or at the top of the incubator near the bulb and fan.
 If fans are fitted inside the incubator, check that they are working.
 If bulbs provide the heating, check that these are also working. - 6.
 Turn eggs through 90° as frequently as possible (or hourly if the incubator will turn the eggs automatically).
 Try to turn the eggs an odd number of times each day so that they rest on different sides each night.
 Once eggs have been inoculated there is no need to turn them. - 7.
 Each day check the temperature of the incubator and that it is working correctly.